oreillymedia/digital_publishing_specialist/README.md

 ## Exercise 1

-Make a copy of and modify the XSL file located at _exercise1/sample.xsl_ so that it removes all `<span>` elements with no attributes and transforms all `<b>` elements to `<strong>` elements.
+Create a GitHub account if you don’t already have one.
+Clone down this repo, checkout a new branch, commit a change to the file _exercise3/this\_is\_a\_test.asciidoc_ in your branch (you can change anything you’d like), push your branch to GitHub, and submit a pull request.

 ## Exercise 2

 Make a copy of the files located in the _exercise2_ directory.
 Based on the output in _epub\_build\_log.txt_ and _pdf\_build\_log.txt_, make changes to the Asciidoc files to fix the indicated errors.

 ## Exercise 3

-Create a GitHub account if you don’t already have one.
-Clone down this repo, checkout a new branch, commit a change to the file _exercise3/this\_is\_a\_test.asciidoc_ in your branch (you can change anything you’d like), push your branch to GitHub, and submit a pull request.

-## Exercise 4

 The Tools team received the following question regarding AsciiDoc markup from an O’Reilly author: